 - Non-stop flights aren't always less polluting, especially for long routes.
-It's possible for a multi-stop flight on fuel-efficient aircraft to emit less than the non-stop option.
+It is possible for a multi-stop flight on fuel-efficient aircraft to emit less than the non-stop option.

-- For flights to, from, and within the US, the model estimates passenger load factors using historical data from the US Department of Transportation.
-For all other flights, emission estimates consider a 2019 (pre-Coronavirus pandemic (COVID-19)) industry average load factor.
-More details on the data sources we use and how load factors are calculated can be found in our GitHub documentation.
+- For flights to, from and within the US, the model estimates passenger load factors using historical data from the US Department of Transportation.
+For all other flights, emission estimates consider a 2019 (pre-coronavirus pandemic (COVID-19)) industry average load factor.
+More details on the data sources that we use and how load factors are calculated can be found in our GitHub documentation.

 We continue to improve the accuracy of these estimates through ongoing refinements to the Travel Impact Model, which Google has published to document exactly how emissions estimates are calculated.